 The original church building burned in 1935, with only the brick shell of the building left standing.
 One stained glass window, the baptismal font, and a few smaller items were saved.
 The congregation moved quickly to rebuild; Scottish architect S. Grant Alexander was engaged for the design.
 The nave was lengthened and widened but the west front of the old building with its beautiful bell tower was saved and incorporated into the new building.

 The parish grew and flourished with the area.
 The Rev. G. Mark Jenkins came as rector in 1940, beginning a tenure of 40 years.
 Parson Jenkins was well known and well loved, ministering to the needs of the entire community.
 He led the way to the building of a new Parish House – the portion of the facility that houses administrative offices, school rooms and fellowship areas – in 1953.
 The Parish House then underwent renovation in the early 1980s and, under the leadership of the Rev. David Sailer (rector, 1984-1998), improvements were made in the church: new lighting and a freestanding altar.
 In 1992, a 2-manual, 23-rank pipe organ by the Holtkamp Company was dedicated after extensive renovations to the chancel and nave.
 Fr.
 Sailer oversaw a major renovation and expansion of the Parish House in 1995.
 Construction was completed in 2000, just as the vestry called the Rev. Victor C. Mansfield as Rector.
 During Fr.
 Mansfield’s tenure, the parish explored new ventures in mission work, welcoming numerous community groups into the parish facilities and establishing the Calvary Episcopal Church Food Pantry with the help of other local congregations.
 Fr.
 Mansfield retired in 2015, and the Rev. W. Rian Adams served as Rector in 2016 and 2017.
-The Rev. J. Clarkson was named Priest-in-Charge in February 2018.
+The Rev. J. Clarkson was named Priest-in-Charge in February 2018 and called as Rector in August 2019.

 Even as the surrounding countryside is converted from farmland into houses, stores and apartment complexes, some of the grace and stability of an earlier age can still be found in the structure and spirit of Calvary Church.